jakobvaa/trello-relative-due-date/src/README.md

 <h2 id='labels-filter'>Labels: filtering information</h2>

 The template includes a number of LABELS for key roles in the conference organization.

 Each role may involve one or more chairs.

 Each activity (card) may have one or more labels ie one or more roles might be commonly involved in such an activity.

 To view the activities for a given role:
  * Type f, choose label (role).

+To go back to the original (unfiltered) view
+ * close search results ('X search results' button showing on toolbar)

 <h2 id='labels-change'>Labels: create, change or delete</h2>